 - 1. Employees covered by a collective bargaining agreement whose retirement benefits were bargained for in good faith by you and their union, - 2.
 Nonresident alien employees who did not earn U.S. source income from you, and - 3.
-Employees who received less than \$550 in compensation during the year.
+Employees who received less than \$550\ in compensation during the year.

 Contribution Limits.
-You may make an annual contribution of up to 25% of the does not include employer contributions to the SEP or the employee's compensation in excess of \$205,000.
-If you also maintain a salary reduction SEP, contributions to the two SEPs together may not exceed the smaller of \$41,000 or 25% of compensation for any employee.
-You are not required to make contributions every year, but when you do, you during the year of the contribution.
+You may make an annual contribution of up to 25% of the employee's compensation or \$41,000\, whichever is less.
+Compensation, for this purpose, does not include employer contributions to the SEP or the employee's compensation in excess of \$205,000\.
+If you also maintain a salary reduction SEP, contributions to the two SEPs together may not exceed the smaller of \$41,000\ or 25% of compensation for any employee.
+You are not required to make contributions every year, but when you do, you must contribute to the SEP-IRAs of all eligible employees who actually performed services during the year of the contribution.